smhurf/lewagon_challenges/07-Best-Practices/05/01-Communicate/README.md

 [Peer view](https://en.wikipedia.org/wiki/Peer_review) is an important part of the scientific process.

-In order to make sure your analysis is rock solid, you will push your work on a Github repo and request a review to your buddy of the day via a Pull Request.
+In order to make sure your analysis is rock solid push your work on a Github repo and request a review to your buddy of the day via a Pull Request.